gaurisrivastava/Bakery-Website/README.md

 Type of input:

-input type="text"	,Displays a single-line text input field. input type="radio"	,Displays a radio button (for selecting one of many choices). input type="checkbox"	,Displays a checkbox (for selecting zero or more of many choices). input type="submit" ,Displays a submit button (for submitting the form). input type="button",	Displays a clickable button.
+input type="text"	,Displays a single-line text input field.

+input type="radio"	,Displays a radio button (for selecting one of many choices).

+input type="checkbox"	,Displays a checkbox (for selecting zero or more of many choices).

+input type="submit" ,Displays a submit button (for submitting the form).

+input type="button",	Displays a clickable button.

 #### Css Styling

+The style tag is used to define style information (CSS) for a document.
+Inside the style element you specify how HTML elements should render in a browser.

+Inline styles — Using the style attribute in the HTML start tag.

+Embedded style — Using the <style> element in the head section of the document.

+External style sheet — Using the <link> element, pointing to an external CSS files.

+A class selector is a name preceded by a full stop (“.”).
+The class selector selects HTML elements with a specific class attribute.

+The id selector uses the id attribute of an HTML element to select a specific element.

+The id of an element is unique within a page, so the id selector is used to select one unique element!

+ID selector is a name preceded by a hash character (“#”).

+The CSS border properties allow you to specify the style, width, and color of an element's border.
+The border-style property can have from one to four values (for the top border, right border, bottom border, and the left border).

+The text-align property specifies the horizontal alignment of text in an element.

+The text-decoration property specifies the decoration added to text, and is a shorthand property for:

+text-decoration-line
+text-decoration-color
+text-decoration-style

+The CSS margin properties are used to create space around elements, outside of any defined borders.

+The CSS padding properties are used to generate space around an element's content, inside of any defined borders.

+The font-family property specifies the font for an element.
+The font-family property can hold several font names as a "fallback" system.
+If the browser does not support the first font, it tries the next font.

+The :hover selector is used to select elements when you mouse over them.